-There are six (6) projects that are listed as Other Projects.
-Annually, staff evaluates City Council priorities and matches that to resources allocated toward projects.
-While a particular project may be included as an Other Project for 2023, through annual evaluation, projects may move to the standard project status with funds allocated as situations and Council desires may dictate.
-There are a number of reasons why particular projects fall into the Other Projects category:
+Six (6) projects are listed as other projects.
+Annually, staff evaluates City Council priorities to determine where to allocate resources on capital projects.
+While a particular project may be included as an other project for 2024, through annual evaluation, projects may move to the standard project status with funds allocated as situations and Council desires may dictate.
+There are several reasons why particular projects fall into the other project category:

-- A specific funding source has yet to be determined, - Current priority is lower than other projects, or - The scope or project goals have not been fully vetted.
+- A specific funding source has yet to be determined, - The current priority is lower than other projects, or - The scope or project goals have not been fully vetted.

-Some of these projects extend beyond the five years of the CIP.
-It is important to note these projects in the CIP to provide the Council awareness of these projects on the horizon.
+Some projects extend beyond the five years of the CIP.
+It is important to note these projects in the CIP to provide the Council with awareness of these projects that may be on the horizon.